 This was an ultimately unsuccessful plan by the Germans to kidnap the Duke and Duchess of Windsor and entice him to work alongside Hitler and the Nazis to either achieve peace between Britain and Germany or reinstate the Duke as Britain’s king with the Duchess by his side.

-In the book Operation Willi: The Plot to Kidnap the Duke of Windsor, Michael Bloch describes the details of the plan which included kidnapping the Duke and Duchess while they were leaving Europe to travel to Bermuda where he had just been named governor.
+In the book Operation Willi: The Plot to Kidnap the Duke of Windsor, Michael Bloch describes the details of the plan that included kidnapping the Duke and Duchess while they were leaving Europe to travel to Bermuda where he had just been named governor.

 The telegrams revealed in the Marburg files claim that the Duke and Duchess were clued in on the Nazis’ plan to reinstate the Duke as the king and that the Duchess was a fan of the idea.